 - Cover the basic needs of the dog.
 A well-groomed and healthy dog will be a happy dog; if you keep it that way, it will be more affectionate and bond more closely with your children.

 - Take care of the cleanliness of their utensils and toys (bed, dolls, leash, etc.).

-- Take care of your own hygiene with regular baths, daily brushing and rigorous dental cleaning to prevent disease.
+- Ensure your hygiene with regular baths, daily brushing, and rigorous dental cleaning to prevent disease.

-- Maintain the periodic check-ups and vaccinations that your veterinarian plans for you and follow his indications regarding the Double Monthly Protection; externally protecting the dog against fleas and ticks, but also internally against worms.
+- Maintain the periodic check-ups and vaccinations your veterinarian plans for you and follow his indications regarding the Double Monthly Protection, externally protecting the dog against fleas and ticks and internally against worms.

-The dog will not just be one of the family, but there are studies that suggest that we can speak of the “relationship of children with their pets” in the same way that we speak of “the relationship between siblings.”
-Quite a challenge, very exciting for parents and very enriching for the little ones in the family.
+The dog will not just be one of the family, but some studies suggest that we can speak of the “relationship of children with their pets” in the same way that we speak of “the relationship between siblings.”
+Quite a challenge, fascinating for parents, and enriching for the family’s little ones.